Hieromon/AutoConnect/mkdocs/advancedusage.md

 ### <i class="fa fa-caret-right"></i> Usage for automatically instantiated ESP8266WebServer/WebServer

-The sketch can handle URL requests using ESP8266WebServer or WebServer that AutoConnect started internally.
+The Sketch can handle URL requests using ESP8266WebServer or WebServer that AutoConnect started internally.
 ESP8266WebServer/WebServer instantiated dynamically by AutoConnect can be referred to by [*AutoConnect::host*](api.md#host) function.
-The sketch can use the '**on**' function, '**send**' function, '**client**' function and others by ESP8266WebServer/WebServer reference of its return value.
+The Sketch can use the '**on**' function, '**send**' function, '**client**' function and others by ESP8266WebServer/WebServer reference of its return value.

 ```cpp hl_lines="8 9 13 14 20 21 27"
 #include <ESP8266WiFi.h>